1. Introduction

 1. The interface for input is similar to the Genome-wide Query Tool, except that on the left panel, the user additionally specifies the name of the gene (or region) they want to explore and selects the desired annotation tracks such as UCSC gene, ENSEMBL genes, ENSEMBL transcripts, chromatin states, and CpG islands ( Figure 2 )

-2. Upon completing the inputs, the Display Data tab on the right panel presents a summary of statistics for CpGs located within a specified range of 2 kb around the gene of interest.
+2. Upon completing the inputs, the Display Data tab on the right panel presents a summary of statistics for CpGs located within a specified range of + 2 kb around the gene of interest.
 This summary includes information on the direction of association and the values of the statistical measures (e.g., odds ratio, t-statistic, and the corresponding P values).
+In addition, under “Multi-omics Resources”, links to GWAS catalog 5 , NIAGADS GenomicsDB 6 , and the Agora brain gene expression 7 databases are presented, providing users a more comprehensive view on the genomic region or gene.

 3. The Display Plot tab generates visualizations, including a mini-Manhattan plot of the CpGs found within the gene, along with the selected annotation tracks such as CpG island, gene transcripts, and computed chromatin states.
 These plots offer a clear and concise way to interpret the data and understand the relationships between DNAm and the phenotype in the gene or region of interest.